top of page

 Critiquing art and responding to it can be important, enjoyable and enlightening.
 But belittling someone and their aspirations is different and says more about you than it does them.

-Maybe take a deep breath, reflect on your own hopes and goals in life, and ask yourself the question what do I want the outcome to be of these words that I type? before you write them.
+Maybe take a deep breath, reflect on your own hopes and goals in life, and ask yourself the question 'what do I want the outcome to be of these words that I type?' before you write them.

 And then get back to trying to make your own dreams come true instead of potentially snuffing out someone else's.